jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2019-08-27-the-end-of-summer.md

 waking in months, and I was hit by a sudden pang of [post-season melancholy](https://polly.gg/2019/08/26/new-year-new-me) - the summer is over, for another year.

-Part of the reason I am sad is because it's been quite the summer for me, possible the best of the past decade.
+Part of the reason I am sad is because it's been quite the summer for me, possibly the best of the past decade.
 I can't remember a year where I spent so much of it outside in the sun, spent so much time with my friends, or went swimming in the sea so often.
 I even have a bit of a tan, which is practically unheard of.